 Most pay gaps had decreased since we last looked in 2021, with Nationwide and Co-op Bank decreasing the most, by more than 10 percentage points.

-But, pay gaps at seven brands had increased, with Virgin Money increasing the most.
+But, pay gaps at several brands had increased, with Virgin Money increasing the most.

 The pay gap figures are based on the median – the middle wage of a range when everyone’s wages are lined up from smallest to largest.
 The median is used rather than the average or mean because the median is a more representative figure which is not skewed by a few highly paid people.